The Dewarists

-The Philosophy

-Dewarists believe in passion and things worth doing.
-Their motto is Some Things Are Worth Doing.
-They cast musicians from different genres and different places.
-By the end of the journey, they record a song that will reflect each of their genres and also the sounds and culture of the places they originate from and travel to.
-The show aims to inspire audiences to follow their dreams and do what they believe in.
-The music program started in India in November 2010 with a digital series featuring international artists Dub FX and Susheela Raman.
-Collaborating with other artists and performing in new cities helped inspire this program.

-In Season Three of the show, artists from other genres outside of music were included.
-The addition of visual art into the music-centered dynamic of the show offered viewers a refreshing perspective on the link between music and art.
-Also, the brand philosophy, encapsulated as LIVE TRUE, was the perfect platform to showcase the lives and works of inspiring artists.
-The result of their collaborations is seen in a striking music video at the end of each episode that encapsulates their creative journey together.

-Music rights

-The Dewarists is a platform for independent artists to share their beats, rhymes, and reasons, thereby inspiring others to live true to their passions.
-A decision was hence made for the rights for the musical collaboration to remain with the artists who worked on it, thus setting a precedent in the music industry.

-Season One (2011)
+Season 1 (2011)

-Episode 1 - Minds Without Fear
+Episode 1 – Minds Without Fear

 This was filmed in Samode Palace and Jaipur in Rajasthan, where Imogen Heap and Vishal Dadlani recorded the song Minds Without Fear, which is inspired by Rabindranath Tagore's poem "Where the Mind is without Fear".

-Episode 2 - Kya Khayaal Hai
+Episode 2 – Kya Khayaal Hai

 This was filmed at the legendary Capitol theatre in Mumbai, where Shantanu Moitra, Swanand Kirkire and the Pakistani duo Zeb and Haniya teamed up and recorded the song Kya Khayaal Hai.

-Episode 3 - Maaya
+Episode 3 – Maaya

 This was filmed in Delhi with Indian Ocean and Mohit Chauhan.
 The song Maaya was performed at venue called Garden of Five Senses in New Delhi.

-Episode 4 - I Believe
+Episode 4 – I Believe

 This was filmed in Pune with Parikrama, Agnee and Shilpa Rao.
 The song I Believe was recorded at Shisha Café.

-Episode 5 - Changing World
+Episode 5 – Changing World

 This was filmed in Jaisalmer with Shri, Monica Dogra and Rajasthan Roots.
 The song Changing World was recorded.

-Episode 6 - Khule Da Rabb
+Episode 6 – Khule Da Rabb

 This was filmed in Kaziranga.
 Assam worked with Papon and Rabbi Shergill to record the song Khule Da Rabb.

-Episode 7 - Duur Kinara
+Episode 7 – Duur Kinara

 This was filmed in Mysore, Shubha Mudgal.
 Swarathma recorded the song Duur Kinara.

-Episode 8 - No I.D.
+Episode 8 – No I.D.
 Required

 This was filmed in Goa, Monica Dogra.
 MIDIval Punditz and Sikh-Canadian Humble the Poet recorded the song No I.D.
 Required.

-Episode 9 - Sacred Science
+Episode 9 – Sacred Science

 This was filmed in Angadipuram.
 Kerala, Karsh Kale, Baiju Dharmajan and Njeralathu Harigovindan recorded the song Sacred Science.